Chart Color Schemes

 Educational achievement in Eaglemont places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Eaglemont is notably higher than national averages.
+Educational attainment in Eaglemont is notably higher than national and regional averages.
 Among residents aged 15 and above, 53.9% have university qualifications, compared to 30.4% nationally and 32.8% in the SA4 region.
-Bachelor degrees are the most prevalent at 33.8%, followed by postgraduate qualifications (14.9%) and graduate diplomas (5.2%).
-Vocational pathways account for 18.3% of qualifications, with advanced diplomas at 8.8% and certificates at 9.5%.
+Bachelor degrees are the most common at 33.8%, followed by postgraduate qualifications (14.9%) and graduate diplomas (5.2%).
+Vocational pathways account for 18.3% of qualifications, with advanced diplomas making up 8.8% and certificates 9.5%.

 Educational participation is high, with 29.4% of residents currently enrolled in formal education.
 This includes 9.5% in secondary education, 8.2% in tertiary education, and 7.8% pursuing primary education.